LibreCAD/docs/guides/completion.rst

 Completing and Printing
 =======================

 Completed drawings are normally printed to scale and include a border and title block, but they can be printed to fit page without regard for scale.
-LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.
+LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.  *"Printing"* a drawing can also include exporting the file to a pdf or saving it as a bitmapped image.

 Preparing a drawing and making it ready for printing includes a few steps: